Visit a garden: ‘It’s a renewal of yourself’

 “I’m just writing to say thank you so much for this outing.
 I hadn’t realised that I haven’t been anywhere simply for pleasure for a very long time.”

-With such great feedback it’s not surprising that Carers Trust are organising a number of other visits this year and next.
+With such great feedback it’s not surprising that Carers Trust are keen to organise a number of other visits as soon as its possible.

 “Not all the visited gardens had ticked the box at registration saying they were interested in taking part in Gardens and Health visits,” says National Garden Scheme Communications Manager, Vicky Flynn.
 “But we knew a few gardeners who were keen to help so we did a bit of match-making.
 It’s not always possible, or easy, to make the visits happen but you can see from the results that they are hugely beneficial to all involved.”